-GG can test gravity for composition dependence 4 orders of magnitude better than to-date while orbiting around the Earth on a low altitude sun-synchronous orbit.
-It will test the Universality of Free Fall and the Weak Equivalence Principle in the field of the Earth to 1 part in 10^{17} by searching for a differential acceleration signal of $\simeq 8 \cdot 10^{-17}$ m/s2 between proof masses of different composition.
-The signal (a 0.6 pm relative displacement of the masses) points to the center of mass of the Earth at the satellite orbital frequency $1.7 \cdot 10^{-4}$ Hz and is up-converted to 1 Hz by its own rotation.
+GG can test gravity for composition dependence four orders of magnitude better than to date while orbiting around the Earth on a low altitude sun-synchronous orbit.
+It will test the universality of free fall and the WEP in the field of the Earth to 1 part in 10^{17} by searching for a differential acceleration signal of $\simeq 8 \times 10^{-17} \,\mathrm{m \, s^{-2}}$ between proof masses of different composition.
+The signal (a 0.6 pm relative displacement of the masses) points to the center of mass of the Earth at the satellite orbital frequency 1.7×10^{-4} Hz and is up-converted to 1 Hz by its own rotation.
 The experiment is performed at room temperature because the relevant thermal noise is very low thanks to GG rapid rotation.
 Therefore, the integration time required to bring thermal noise below the signal and reach the mission goal is very short (a few hours).
 A low noise laser gauge readout developed and tested at JPL makes it possible to measure the target signal in such a short integration time.
-By allowing for about 15 satellite orbits (which take one day) to complete a single test, most of the mission duration time is available to establish with certainty the physical nature of the measurement by checking it against systematics.
+By allowing for about 15 satellite orbits (which take 1 day) to complete a single test, most of the mission duration time is available to establish with certainty the physical nature of the measurement by checking it against systematics.
 These checks rely on different dynamical conditions (of the sensor relative to the orbital plane) during the mission.
-They are performed with a single accelerometer located at the center of mass of the spacecraft, they are very robust and make additional accelerometers unnecessary.
+They are performed with a single accelerometer located at the center of mass of the spacecraft; they are very robust and make additional accelerometers unnecessary.

-An agreement exists between ASI (Agenzia Spaziale Italiana) and JPL (Jet Propulsion Laboratory) on submitting GG to the EXPLORER program of NASA as an American led mission with Italian partnership.
+An agreement exists between Agenzia Spaziale Italiana (ASI) and Jet Propulsion Laboratory (JPL) on submitting GG to the EXPLORER program of NASA as an American led mission with Italian partnership.
 EXPLORER is a very successful program dedicated to flying small size missions every few years; it has been highly ranked by the 2010 Decadal Astronomy Survey.
-Recently, GG has been submitted in response to an ESA Call for a small mission opportunity to fly in 2017.

 A very strong asset for GG is the GGG full scale prototype in the lab.
-On ground the major error sources are terrain microseismic and bearings noise at low frequencies, both absent in space.
-We have recently designed and implemented on the rotating shaft a passive 2D joint for their attenuation, and measured a realtive displacement of $\simeq 180 \,\mathrm{pm}$, corresponding to a differential acceleration noise of $\simeq 7 \cdot 10^{-11} \,\mathrm{m/s^2}$ (at $1.7 \cdot 10^{-4} \,\mathrm{Hz}$, up-converted by rotation to $\simeq 0.2 \,\mathrm{Hz}$).
+On ground, the major error sources are terrain microseismic and bearings noise at low frequencies, both absent in space.
+We have recently designed and implemented on the rotating shaft a passive 2D joint for their attenuation and measured a relative displacement of $\simeq 180$ pm, corresponding to a differential acceleration noise of $\simeq 7 \times 10^{-11}$ m s-2 (at 1.7×10^{-4} Hz, up-converted by rotation to $\simeq 0.2$ Hz).
 It is limited by ball bearings tilt noise.
-GGG error budget shows that along these lines there are no fundamental limitations for the system to be substantially improved.
-Our target is to reach $\simeq 8 \cdot 10^{-16} \,\mathrm{m/s^2}$ on ground (up-converted by rotation to $0.2 \div 3 \,\mathrm{Hz}$).
+GGG error budget shows that along these lines, there are no fundamental limitations for the system to be substantially improved.
+Our target is to reach $\simeq 8 \times 10^{-16}$ m s-2 on ground (up-converted by rotation to $0.2 \div 3$ Hz).
 This would be only a factor 10 away from the sensitivity required in space for GG to meet its goal.